 Provincially Significant Wetlands, such as the Duffins Creek complex, are of huge importance to local communities, helping to mitigate flooding, store carbon, filter water and provide habitat to wildlife.

 MZOs are meant to be extraordinary measures for provincial ministers.
 In the past, they were rarely used and were reserved for exceptional circumstances.
-But in 2020 alone, the Ontario government has issued over 30 MZOs to fast-track routine development applications.
+But in 2020 alone, the Ontario government issued over 30 MZOs to fast-track routine development applications.

 Since the Ford government was elected in Ontario in 2018, they have launched an assault on the province’s environmental protections.
 They have made major changes to Ontario’s Environmental Assessment Act, the Planning Act and other environmental laws without consulting Ontarians as required by the provinces Environmental Bill of Rights.